In this article you will learn the habits fulfilled people usually have in common.

 The act of giving without expectation of something in return is the true definition of kindness.– Unknown

-As I mentioned in another article, something as simple as learning to feel the joy of giving can transform you.
+Learning to feel the joy of giving can transform you.

 When you learn to be selfless, to give without expecting reciprocity, you prevent the stress of any potential unmet expectation.